Oil plunges 25%, hit by erupting Saudi-Russia oil price war

 Monday marked the biggest one-day percentage decline for both benchmarks since Jan.
 17, 1991, when oil prices fell a third at the outset of the U.S. Gulf War.
 Trading volumes in the front-month for both contracts hit record highs.

 Energy stock prices have also fallen sharply, and shale producers began cutting spending in anticipation of lower revenues.
-Shares for Exxon Mobil Corp and Chevron Corp fell by 10% and nearly 13% respectively.
+Exxon shares lost more than 12%, the largest one-day percentage loss since Oct.
+15, 2008, the height of the financial crisis.
+Chevron's shares fell more than 15%, the biggest loss since the October 1987 "Black Monday" market crash.
 "Over the weekend every company redid their numbers and basically shale goes into survival mode in terms of capital expenditure and activity," said Dan Yergin, vice chairman of IHS Markit.

 Saudi Arabia plans to boost its crude output above 10 million barrels per day (bpd) in April from 9.7 million bpd in recent months, two sources told Reuters on Sunday.
 The kingdom slashed its export prices at the weekend to encourage refiners to buy more.
 Russia, one of the world's top producers alongside Saudi Arabia and the United States, also said it could lift output and that it could cope with low oil prices for six to 10 years.